circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 **Note:**  As a prerequisite, you must enable use of 3rd-party orbs on the Settings > Security page for your org.

-**Note:** To unlist your published orbs from the registry, use the new circleci orb unlist CLI command.
-For details, refer to the [help page](https://circleci-public.github.io/circleci-cli/circleci_orb_unlist.html).
-Unlisted orbs remain world-readable when referenced by name but will not appear in the search results of the orb registry.
-Unlisted orbs can be listed again using the circleci orb unlist <namespace/orb> false command.

 ## Authoring Your Own Orb